 In effect, you’re cashing in a portion of your Life Insurance benefit amount early.

-Who can get critical illness cover?
+Who can get Critical Illness cover?

-Please be aware that this is an optional extra, meaning you can't get critical illness cover by itself.
+Please be aware that this is an optional extra, meaning you can't get Critical Illness cover by itself.

-What is not covered under critical illness?
+What is not covered under Critical Illness?

-Because the Critical Illness cover is payable while you’re still alive, we do have to be more prescriptive than usual about what is and what is not covered (unlike our Life Insurance cover, for which we don’t require a medical).
+Because the Critical Illness cover is payable while you’re still alive, we do have to be more specific than usual about what is and what is not covered (unlike our Life Insurance cover, for which we don’t require a medical).